Ejhayn04/Ejhayn04/README.md

 ##

-I am a student at the University of Louisville currently majoring in Information Security with a minor in Entrepeneuriship.
+I am a student at the University of Louisville currently majoring in Information Security.
 This portfolio showcases all of my current projects that I have written.
 I hope you enjoy my work!

 <p align="left">
   <a href="https://www.linkedin.com/in/emmanuel-haynes-953482215?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3Bkuc8APqgQhmSytvfqYt59w%3D%3D">